mgarvie/PRED_PREY_ARB_FE2D/README.md

 ## Download the 'slow' codes for FE2D

-These are the codes described in paper no. 2 referenced above.
+These are the codes described in the 2nd paper referenced above.
 For more computationally intensive problems the 'fast' versions of these codes are recommended (see below).
-Files you may copy include the MATLAB M-files:
+Files you may copy include:

     fe2d_n.m,  Scheme 2 applied to Kinetics 1 with pure Neumann boundary conditions. fe2dx_n.m,  Scheme 1 applied to Kinetics 1 with pure Neumann boundary conditions.